Phosphoethanolamine N-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and ethanolamine phosphate, whereas its two products are S-adenosylhomocysteine and N-methylethanolamine phosphate.
+This is a methylation reaction in which the phosphorylethanolamine is converted to N-methylethanolamine phosphate.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:ethanolamine-phosphate N-methyltransferase.
 This enzyme is also called phosphoethanolamine methyltransferase.
-This enzyme participates in glycerophospholipid metabolism.
+It is part of the biosynthetic pathway to phosphocholine.